 The Agate Trader has the following shipping policy as of 12/10/2016

 Since I have six separate ETSY stores you may make separate purchases from several different stores or you may come back to a store more than once and make more purchases.
 Every time you make a purchase ETSY will charge you another shipping fee.
 I am glad to ship multiple purchases in the same box and refund the extra shipping charges but I also try to mail items out on the same day so the refund depends on the items being shipped in the same box.
-You can ask me to hold your purchases for days or weeks if you plan to continue shopping and want to save on postage.
 My goal is to have the customer cover my costs of shipping and I will refund overcharges if multiple orders are shipped in one box.
-I try to notice when a customer makes multiple purchases so I can ship them in one box but the customer should be proactive in setting up combined shipping of multiple orders via email.
+The customer should be proactive in emailing me about combining shipments.

 Shipping to customers in the US: